Sunday, 27 June 2021

 Views from the top platform of Santa Justa Lift

-We had dinner in Lisbon Time Out Maket, located in the historic Mercado da Ribeira.
-It is an old market hall turned into food court with many stalls, some of them representing the top Michelin-starred chefs of Portugal, like Alexandre Silva or Henrique Sa Pessoa.
-We were definitely spoilt for choice and finally each of us took something from a different stall.
-It would probably be hard to get it wrong there, so obviously, everything we ate was delicious.
+That evening, we had dinner at the Lisbon Time Out Market, located in the historic Mercado da Ribeira.
+The old market hall has been transformed into a vibrant food court, with stalls representing some of Portugal’s top Michelin-starred chefs, including Alexandre Silva and Henrique Sá Pessoa.
+We were truly spoiled for choice, and in the end, each of us picked something from a different stall.
+With so many delicious options, it was impossible to go wrong—everything we tried was excellent.

 Sao Bento Palace, the seat of Portugese Parliament

-We did call it an early night as the next morning it was time to pick up our rental car to visit Evora in the central Portugal, before heading south towards the coast of Algarve.
+We called it an early night, knowing that the next morning would start with picking up our rental car to drive to Évora in central Portugal, before continuing south to the stunning Algarve coast.

 Evora and the Southern coast of Portugal